 Who We Are

-The Central Texas Amateur Radio Club (CTARC) provides Amateur Radio support and service to a multi-county area in the Central Texas Region.
-Though we are based out of Bell County, our members consist of Amateur Radio Operators from Bell County and the surrounding counties.
-Our members participate in Emergency Communications, Skywarn Weather Nets, Storm Spotting and other Amateur Radio services ranging from assisting Bell County during emergency incidents as well as helping with communications for various events and last, but not least, just having fun with the hobby.
-We do provide testing for those who want to obtain their license.
-We have provided training and classes in the past, however there are currently no classes planned in the near future.
+The Central Texas Amateur Radio Club (CTARC) with club call sign W5AMK provides Amateur Radio support and service to a multi-county area in the Central Texas Region.
+Though we are based out of Bell County, our members consist of Amateur Radio Operators from many surrounding counties.
+Our members participate in Emergency Communications, Skywarn Weather Nets, Storm Spotting and other Amateur Radio services.
+We are available to assist Bell County during emergency incidents, as well as helping with communications for various local events.
+Last, but not least, we just have fun with the hobby!

 Severe Weather Support & Spotter Activation

-We also assist the National Weather Service (NWS) with monitoring current conditions during potential severe weather events.
-The CTARC Weather Net serves the Central Texas area in cooperation with the NWS and various local agencies using the wide area N5ZXJ Repeater [145.130 MHz, (-) PL 123.0 Hz] as primary and the W5BEC Repeater [147.140 MHz, (+) PL 123.0 Hz] as secondary, both located in Eddy, Texas.
-Both repeaters cover approximately a 70-mile radius, encompassing all or part of twenty Central Texas counties.
+We assist the National Weather Service (NWS) with monitoring current conditions during potential severe weather events.
+The CTARC Weather Net serves the Central Texas area in cooperation with the NWS and various local agencies.

-The Fort Worth Office of the NWS has the capability to connect to either repeater via EchoLink.
-This gives the NWS the ability to gather real time information from spotters on the ground and pass on to the public conditions that warrant issuing "Warnings", "Watches" or "Advisories".
+The Fort Worth Office of the NWS has the capability to connect to the W5LM repeater via EchoLink.
+This gives the NWS the ability to gather real time information from spotters on the ground, which helps the NWS to formulate official "Warnings", "Watches" or "Advisories".